Fool-Yang/AlphaSnake-Zero/README.md

 Run test_models.py to watch some games played by the model.

 Run test_pit.py to run a large number of games between 2 models and observe the stats.

+*Note that the algorithms have been changed and might be slightly different from the ones described in the report.*